jdassonvil/elk-training/training.md

 ## ELK basic training

-- If you don't want to spoil yourself the final solution, switch to the training branch `git checkout training`
-- If you're using a dedicated VM replace localhost by your VM IP.
+**If you're using a dedicated VM replace localhost by your VM IP.**

 ### Step 1: Understanding Elasticsearch